Ska: The Americas

 The mid-1990s saw a considerable rise in ska music's underground popularity, marked by the formation of many ska-based record labels, booking organizations and indie zines.
 While Moon Ska was still the largest of the United States' ska labels, other notable labels included Jump Up Records of Chicago, which covered the thriving midwest scene, and Steady Beat Recordings of Los Angeles, which covered Southern California's traditional ska revival.
 Stomp Records of Montreal was Canada's primary producer and distributor of ska music.
 Additionally, many punk and indie rock labels, such as Hellcat Records and Fueled by Ramen, broadened their scope to include both ska and ska punk bands.
 Asian Man Records (formerly Dill Records), founded in 1996, started out primarily releasing ska punk albums before branching out to other music styles.

-In 1993, The Mighty Mighty Bosstones signed with Mercury Records, becoming the first American ska punk band to find mainstream commercial success, with their 1994 album Question the Answers achieving gold record status and peaking at number 138 on the Billboard 200.
+In 1993, the Mighty Mighty Bosstones signed with Mercury Records, becoming the first American ska punk band to find mainstream commercial success, with their 1994 album Question the Answers achieving gold record status and peaking at number 138 on the Billboard 200.
 In 1995, punk band Rancid, featuring former members of Operation Ivy, released the ska punk single "Time Bomb", which reached number 8 on the Billboard Modern Rock Tracks, becoming the first major ska punk hit of the 1990s and launching the genre into the public eye.
-Over the next few years, a string of notable ska and ska-influenced singles became hits on mainstream radio, including "Sell Out" by Reel Big Fish and "The Impression That I Get" by The Mighty Mighty Bosstones, all of whom would reach platinum status with each of their respective albums.
-By 1996, third wave ska was one of the most popular forms of alternative music in the United States.
-A sign of mainstream knowledge of third wave ska was the inclusion of the parody song "Your Horoscope for Today" on "Weird Al" Yankovic's 1999 album Running with Scissors.
+Over the next few years, a string of notable ska and ska-influenced singles became hits on mainstream radio, including "Sell Out" by Reel Big Fish and "The Impression That I Get" by the Mighty Mighty Bosstones, all of whom would reach platinum status with each of their respective albums.
+By 1996, third-wave ska was one of the most popular forms of alternative music in the United States.

-By the late 1990s, mainstream interest in third wave ska bands waned as other music genres gained momentum.
+By the late 1990s, mainstream interest in third-wave ska bands waned as other music genres gained momentum.
 Moon Ska Records folded in 2000, but Moon Ska Europe, a licensed affiliate based in Europe, continued operating in the 2000s and was later relaunched as Moon Ska World.
 In 2003, Hingley launched a new ska record label, Megalith Records.

-Post-third wave
+Post–third-wave ska

 In the early 21st century, ska was mostly absent from the radio, though there were exceptions.
-In 2017, Captain SKA reached number 4 on the UK Singles Chart with "Liar Liar GE2017."
-In 2018, The Interrupters broke into the U.S. charts with their single "She's Kerosene."
-By 2019, several publications started wondering aloud whether a "fourth wave" of ska was about to emerge.
+In 2017, Captain SKA reached number 4 on the UK Singles Chart with "Liar Liar GE2017".
+In 2018, the Interrupters broke into the U.S. charts with their single "She's Kerosene".
+By 2019, several publications started speculating about whether a "fourth wave" of ska was about to emerge.

+The term New Tone to describe a fourth wave of ska has started to pick up traction.
+The term New Tone originates from new ska band Bad Operation, to describe their two-tone sound and their city of New Orleans.
+The term has been popularized by the record label Bad Time Records due to their movie This Is New Tone.
+New Tone now has a vague definition and is used to describe the modern ska scene in general.